The Ottawa Hospital

 Since 2011, The Ottawa Hospital has been undergoing a major, multi-phase renovation which clearly illustrates the challenges many hospitals are facing today.
 Three in particular stand out: 1) renovating older spaces, often designed for acute in-patient care, into spaces that support and enhance ambulatory care; 2) making those spaces more welcoming and comfortable for patients while maintaining Infection Prevention Control (IPC) requirements; and 3) making the spaces as flexible as possible to allow for change to the physical space.

-“Our basic philosophy was to create as many non ‘clinical’ settings as possible; eliminate the starkness and make it a warmer, more soothing environment, so that it’s a calming experience for patients,” states Frank Medwenitsch, Director, Planning & Capital Projects at The Ottawa Hospital.
+Ottawa Hospital's basic philosophy was to create as many non ‘clinical’ settings as possible, eliminating the starkness and making it a warmer, more soothing environment to foster a calming experience for patients.

 “We wanted a completely new look to show that we are an up-to-date hospital delivering up-to-date care,” adds Sarah Carkner, Design Coordinator at the hospital, who oversaw the design elements of the project.
 “At the same time, we wanted a more comfortable feel, without the typical—and inflexible—built-in casework.”